-Seeing a therapist privately usually costs between £30 and £60 an hour for an individual.
+Seeing a therapist privately usually costs between £25 and £80 an hour for an individual.
 This will vary according to location, type of counselling (for example online has fewer overheads) and a whole host of other issues.
-This might sound like quite a lot, but for comparison when I have my nails done its £25 a time.
+This might sound like quite a lot, but for comparison when I have my nails done it’s £25 a time.
 Sadly in the UK we tend to undervalue the emotional side of life, promoting a stiff upper lip attitude.
 Money spent on therapy is also seen as self indulgent, whereas its often no more self centered than putting on your own life jacket before you go to help others.

 Quite a few therapists offer lower costs counselling, as I do, and it is always worth asking.
 We come into this profession to be there for people, as skilled professionals we may charge for our time, but it does not mean we dont understand income is a huge barrier for many.

 Many charities offer free or heavily subsidised counselling, again it is always worth asking.

 I started counselling, but I felt worse, thinking about bad stuff, shouldn’t it make me feel better?